StockNews.com Initiates Coverage on Timberland Bancorp (NASDAQ:TSBK)

-StockNews.com started coverage on shares of Timberland Bancorp (NASDAQ:TSBK – Get Rating) in a research note issued to investors on Friday morning.
-The firm issued a buy rating on the savings and loans company’s stock.
+Equities researchers at StockNews.com initiated coverage on shares of Timberland Bancorp (NASDAQ:TSBK – Get Rating) in a note issued to investors on Saturday.
+The brokerage set a “buy” rating on the savings and loans company’s stock.

 Timberland Bancorp Price Performance